Hurricane Sandy: North Carolina

 On October 28, Governor Bev Perdue declared a state of emergency in 24 western counties, due to snow and strong winds.

 North Carolina was spared from major damage for the most part (except at the immediate coastline), though winds, rain, and mountain snow affected the state through October 30.
 Ocracoke and Highway 12 on Hatteras Island were flooded with up to 2 ft of water, closing part of the highway, while 20 people on a fishing trip were stranded on Portsmouth Island.

 There were three Hurricane Sandy-related deaths in the state.

 On October 29, the Coast Guard responded to a distress call from Bounty, which was built for the 1962 movie Mutiny on the Bounty.
 It was taking on water about 90 mi southeast of Cape Hatteras.
 Sixteen people were on board.
 The Coast Guard said the 16 people abandoned ship and got into two lifeboats, wearing survival suits and life jackets.
 The ship sank after the crew got off.
 The Coast Guard rescued 14 crew members; another was found hours later but was unresponsive and later died.
 The search for the captain, Robin Walbridge, was suspended on November 1, after efforts lasting more than 90 hours and covering approximately 12,000 square nautical miles (41,100 km2).

 Mid-Atlantic

 Virginia

 On October 29, snow was falling in parts of the state.
+Shenandoah National Park, buried under about a foot of snow by October 31, was closed starting October 28, and would remain closed for at least several days.
+The storm resulted in Blacksburg recording its first measurable October snowfall in half a century.
 Gov. Bob McDonnell announced on October 30 that Virginia had been "spared a significant event", but cited concerns about rivers cresting and consequent flooding of major arteries.
 Virginia was awarded a federal disaster declaration, with Gov. McDonnell saying he was "delighted" that President Barack Obama and FEMA were on it immediately.
 At Sandy's peak, more than 180,000 customers were without power, most of whom were located in Northern Virginia.
 There were three Hurricane Sandy-related fatalities in the state.